mahesh-singh/post/RabbitMQ.md

 New shiny registration module went live and work like a charm.
 Suddenly registration module show error once user finish the registration.
 Investigation shows that third party SMTP APIs were down for some time.
 During the downtime user registered but never received confirmation emails.

-Also amuse what if
+Also assume what if
 - Third party API stops working
 - Audit log table get locked due to high tragic
 - You asked to send user's information to other internal system which are written in different language.
 - Any many more such cases where direct communication required between applications

 ##Can our code scale to new requirement or remove dependency of third party APIs?
-Assume that if our RegisterUser method will only register the user.
-Other task can be performed by other applications without impacting the user registration.
+Assume that if our RegisterUser method will only register the user, other task can be performed by other applications without impacting the user registration.

 Lets change the code